Community Job Fair at Kino Event Center

 If you are a teacher or are seeking a career in the educational arena, there are many public, private, and charter schools in Tucson.

-The unemployment rate is on-par with the national average so you may not have trouble finding a job depending on your education level, qualifications, and/or areas of expertise.
+The unemployment rate in Tucson is currently lower than the national average so you may not have trouble finding a job depending on your education level, qualifications, and/or areas of expertise.

 Most of the following tips would be applicable in any city.
 If you are currently job-hunting, be sure to:

 You may also want or need to pursue an advanced degree, certificate, or additional education to make yourself more marketable.
-While there are a number of trade and industry-specific colleges, you will probably want to begin your degree search at The University of Arizona or Pima Community College.
-Grand Canyon University, headquartered in Phoenix, also offers numerous online degree programs.
+While there are a number of trade and industry-specific colleges, you will likely want to begin your degree search at The University of Arizona or Pima Community College here in Tucson.
+Arizona Christian University, Arizona State University, and Grand Canyon University are based in the Phoenix area, but also offer numerous online/hybrid degree programs.

 If you are relocating to Tucson for a job, we highly recommend REALTOR TIM SHEAFFER.
 As a Tucson native, he knows the ins and outs of the city.
 Call or text him today at 520-305-9005!